seansovine/numerical_examples/README.md

 It's intended that the projects here will each help me learn more about some particular aspect of the math or the software development side of some problem or technique.
-As such, the results will most often be far from what I would want to end up with for production code.
+As such, the results will most often be more incomplete and less polished than what I would want in production code.

 These are just fun exercises and learning tools.
 Steps along the way.